 If you experience sexual misconduct, FSU wants to assist you.
 FSU's policies prohibit retaliation for making complaints of sexual misconduct.
 You have rights and options.
-Go to http://knowmore.fsu.edu/ or http://titleix.fsu.edu/ for more information.
+Go to

 Support Services

 FSU and the local community provide victim advocacy, medical services, mental health services, counseling services, and assistance with legal matters - free of charge.
 A comprehensive online list of support services on and off campus is available at: http://knowmore.fsu.edu.
 The University will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available for victims, both within the institution and community.